Way Back Home (1931 film): Production

+Reception

-Andre Sennwald of The New York Times observed, "Seth Parker, the radio sage, is shedding a rather appealing sweetness and light ... in his first motion picture ...
+Andre Sennwald of The New York Times observed: "Seth Parker, the radio sage, is shedding a rather appealing sweetness and light ... in his first motion picture ...
 [His] following will not be disappointed and those who do not know the character will find a gentle and frequently moving entertainment."
-In later years, Bette Davis commented, "I'm glad Sennwald felt about it as he did.
-He obviously accepted it for what it was meant to be - not a masterpiece, just a slice of Yankee village life."
+In later years, Bette Davis commented: "I'm glad Sennwald felt about it as he did.
+He obviously accepted it for what it was meant to be—not a masterpiece, just a slice of Yankee village life."

-Variety thought "As entertainment the film is unbelievably bad.
+Variety wrote: "As entertainment the film is unbelievably bad.
 The story is strictly an old-style proposed tearjerker.
 It runs 81 minutes which seem like 181."

+Motion Picture Herald reviewed the film as Other People's Business, the title under which it was released in Great Britain, although domestically it was changed to Way Back Home when Phillips Lord published his book Seth Parker & His Jonesport Folks: Way Back Home to coincide with the release of the film.